hzz0024/HSRL_workshop/README.md

 # Run Time = 5.00 seconds
 ```

-Next we filter the SNPs based on Hardy-Weinberg equilibrium
+Next we will filter the SNPs based on Hardy-Weinberg equilibrium

 ```R
 # filter for HWE